MES Architecture: System Layers and Hierarchy

 - Key Responsibilities:

-- Receives production plans, orders, and schedules from ERP.
+- Receives production orders, plans, and schedules from ERP.

 2. MES Core Layer